How Low Hormones Affect Health and Options to Restore Them

 Other issues regarding HRT are the risk factors and side effects that can occur.
 There are varying opinions among doctors as to whether the benefits of HRT outweigh the risks.

 The second option involves taking hormones in homeopathic form.
 Homeopathy is the safest form of medicine known to man.
-Homeopathic products are not a full HRT and so are not meant to provide all the hormone a person needs.
+Homeopathic products are not a full hormone replacement and so are not meant to provide all the hormone a person needs.
 For this reason they will not shut down the body's own release of hormones.
-They will provide a small amount of the hormone in homeopathic form, and also help the body to increase and balance its own release of the hormone.
+They will provide a small amount of the hormone in homeopathic form, and also help the body to increase and balance its own release of that hormone.

 Although all the hormones mentioned above decrease with age, in my opinion there is no reason why we shouldn't try to prevent or at least delay the damaging effects of hormone deficiencies, if we can do it safely.

-The so-called normal lab values of most hormones are so wide that even though your level may just barely remain in the "WNL" range, you would feel, look, and function so much better if your value was at the higher end of the scale.
+The so-called normal lab ranges of most hormones are so wide that even though your level may fall within the low normal range, you would feel, look, and function so much better if your value was at the higher end of the scale.

 Lastly, I would like to say that we usually know better than anyone when we are not feeling or functioning as well as we did in the past, and many times hormones are involved.